 Apache process is typically run by a system user with minimal access or privilege.
 The user usually only has access to its DocumentRoot directory and cannot run any system commands.
 The user is also commonly part of a similarly unprivileged system group.

 Apache is not required and thus not configured to have any other access for security reasons, as even an exploit to a poorly written PHP or Perl script will not escalate and cause much harm to the system.

-Default user and group for Apache process usually is not the same in different distribution.
+Default user and group for Apache process usually are not the same in a different distribution.
 Ubuntu, for example, sets the default user and group to www-data, while on CentOS, it's apache.

 $ sudo vi /etc/apache2/apache2.conf Password:

 The following example is to run it as root and is a big security risk as an exploited script will have full access to the system.

 $ sudo systemctl restart apache2 #Ubuntu, Debian, openSUSE and SLES $ sudo systemctl restart httpd # CentOS and Red Hat

 Related: How to manage Apache service